Political history of Ghana: Mole-Dagbani

 In Mole-Dagbani, every state had its own autonomous government that was headed by a supreme ruler.
 For example, the supreme ruler of the Mamprusi was known as the Nayiri whilst that of the Gonja was the Yagbumwura.
-A council of elders existed to assist the supreme ruler in his administrative of the state.
+A council of elders existed to assist the supreme ruler in his administration of the state.
 Below the supreme ruler and Council of elders were the divisional chiefs who were responsible for the various divisions in the state.